Lubumbashi

-Lubumbashi (/ˌluːbʊmˈbæʃi/ LOO-buum-BASH-ee, /ˌluːbuːmˈbɑːʃi/ LOO-boom-BAH-shee), formerly Élisabethville (/fr/; Elisabethstad /nl-BE/), is the second-largest city in the Democratic Republic of the Congo, located in the country's southeasternmost part, near the border with Zambia.
+Lubumbashi (/ˌluːbʊmˈbæʃi/ LOO-buum-BASH-ee, /ˌluːbuːmˈbɑːʃi/ LOO-boom-BAH-shee), formerly Élisabethville (/fr/; Elisabethstad /nl-BE/), is the second-largest city in the Democratic Republic of the Congo, located in the southeasternmost part of the country, near the border with Zambia.
 The capital and principal city of the Haut-Katanga Province, Lubumbashi is the center of mining in the region, acting as a hub for many of the country's largest mining companies.
 No definite population figures are available, but the population of the city's urban area is estimated to be around 2,584,000 in 2021.

 History

 Élisabethville under Belgian rule

 The Belgian government established the modern-day government in the city of Élisabethville (sometimes Elizabethville, both in French, or Elisabethstad in Dutch) in 1910, named in honour of Queen Elisabeth, consort to King Albert I of the Belgians.
 By that time, the government had taken over the colony from King Leopold II, and renamed it as the Belgian Congo.
 This site was chosen by Vice-Governor-General Emile Wangermée because of its proximity to the copper mine of Etoile du Congo and the copper ore smelting oven installed by Union Minière du Haut Katanga on the nearby Lubumbashi River.

 The Comité Spécial du Katanga (CSK), a semi-private concessionary company set up in 1900, had its headquarters in Élisabethville throughout the colonial era.
 It enjoyed major privileges, mainly in terms of land and mining concessions, in the Katanga province.

 The city prospered with the development of a regional copper mining industry.
 Huge investments in the 1920s, both in the mining industry and in transport infrastructure (railline Elisabethville-Port Francqui and Elisabethville-Dilolo), developed the Katanga province into one of the world's major copper ore producers.
 The population of the city grew apace from approx. 30,000 in 1930, to 50,000 in 1943 and 180,000 in 1957.
 It was the second city of the Belgian Congo, after Léopoldville.